gratajik/book-memory-bank/custom_instructions.md

 3. **Review update summaries**: Cline will provide a list of all changes made to memory bank files - verify this includes ALL relevant files

-4. **Use file-specific update requests when needed**: "Please update character_profiles.md AND worldContext.md AND master_outline.md with the changes from Chapter X"
+4. **Use file-specific update requests when needed**: "Please update world_and_characters.md AND master_outline.md with the changes from Chapter X"

 5. **Request periodic audits**: "Please perform a comprehensive memory bank consistency check" ensures everything remains coherent across ALL files